KyperTech/learn/README.md

 If you want a custom domain, buy one (I like to use [DNSimple](https://dnsimple.com)) and read up on [how to use a custom domain](https://www.bitballoon.com/docs/custom_domains/) with BitBalloon.

+## Playing with data and interactivity
+This will be your introduction to javascript.
+We will use it to add interactivity to a web app and use it to retrieve and manipulate data from an HTTP endpoint.

+### Designing
+Two very important facets of digital design are fonts and colors.

 <!-- ## Versioning